zhuangz023/zhuangz023.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Zi Zhuang, a student working in the area of astrophysics.
-I am a PhD student in The Chinese University of Hong Kong (CUHK).
+I am Zi Zhuang, a PhD student in astropysics in The Chinese University of Hong Kong (CUHK).
 I am interested in radio astronomy, star formation as well as ISM.

 <!-- You can find my CV here.